Home Services Case Studies Blog About Contact Glossary

 Sign 4: You can't explain why you win or lose

-If your win/loss analysis is essentially "we win when the fit is good and we lose when it isn't" — you have no learning loop in your pipeline.
+If your win/loss analysis is essentially "we win when the fit is good and we lose when it isn't".
+You have no learning loop in your pipeline.
 Every sales cycle is starting from scratch.
 The same objections are surprising your team every quarter.
 The same deal patterns are being misread as progress.

 A functioning pipeline generates insight over time.
 Lost deal reasons feed back into qualification criteria.
 Win patterns become templates.
 That learning loop is what separates a pipeline that improves over time from one that stays broken.